How to Celebrate Hanukkah at Home | Part 1

 - G.R.O.W. – Goals.
 Reality.
 Opportunities.
 A Way Forward.

-Through this 2-part series, How to Celebrate Hanukkah at Home, my hope is that:
+Through this 2-part series, our hope is that:

-- You better understand how the enemy operates so that you can build your personal spiritual warfare strategy (See Part 1)
+- You have a better understanding of how the enemy operates so that you can build your personal spiritual warfare strategy

 - You know the purpose that light plays in Hanukkah (See Part 2)